kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/mids_w205_backing_up_work_end_semester.md

 #### Creating a single private repo in your private organization with all of the w205 directories in it

-# I'm still working through this last piece and will create a video for it when I'm done

 Another option would be to creat a single repo with all of your w205 content in it.

 This option is a bit more involved.